Postnatal unit - Glen Innes

 Routine screening for your baby

-Newborn Bloodspot Screening will be done around day 3-4 by your midwife or a pathology technician.
+Newborn Bloodspot Screening will be done around day 3-4 by your midwife.

 Transport for going home